-When setting "Demand offset" to a value, the return temperature limitation will react according to the highest limitation value (Heating / DHW).
+When setting "Demand offset" to a value, the return temperature limitation will react according to the highest heating / DHW limitation value.

-P exercise (pump exercise) 1x022 Exercises the pump to avoid blocking in periods without heat demand.
+P exercise (pump exercise) 1x022 Exercises the pump to avoid blocking in periods without heat or cool demand.

 OFF: The pump exercise is not active.